-Offset coils are one of most comforming innerspring types next to pocketed coil.
+Offset coils are one of most conforming innerspring types next to the pocketed coil.
 They’re similar to Bonnell coils in which they have an hourglass shape.
 The difference being, they are constructed with a hinge-like squared top and bottom that is joined with the coil next to it.
 This produces a hinging effect that’ll flex under pressure.

 Marshall Coil or Pocketed Coil

 Marshal Coils are synonymous with Pocketed Coil, which we get more into just below.